You are welcome to comment on NLIR posts or pages and by doing so you agree to the NLIR comment policy.

 Welcome to my comments reference page.
 I hope to give you a quick tutorial in basic HTML to make commenting on the site easier.
+(You can of course comment without using HTML, just type and press submit)

 The < and > symbols are known as ‘lesser than’ and ‘greater than’ symbols, respectively.
 In HTML, we call them “tags.”
 Tags tell the computer how you want the information between the opening tag and the closing tag displayed on-screen.
 When you open a tag, you MUST close the tag or your formatting will apply to everything beyond the opening tag.
 Tags, in use, look like this (note–you won’t see them displayed in your posted message, but they must be typed in when you write your post.):